 Application review typically takes three to four weeks from when we receive a completed application and all required documents.
 Admission decisions will be posted electronically to your my.brocku.ca account once an admission decision has been made.

 International applicants are recommended to apply at least four months before the start of their desired entry point to allow for visa processing time.
 Application review can take up to one month from when we receive a completed application.

 If you plan on applying after the March 1 deadline, you may still submit an application but it is recommended that you contact the Graduate Programs Office first, to ensure there are still seats available.

 SUMMARY OF APPLICATION DOCUMENTS

 All applications and application documents for the MPAcc (ISP) program must be submitted electronically.
 Hard copy application documents will not be accepted.

 - Online OUAC Application

 - The application fee can be paid by credit card or online banking.
-All application fees are received by OUAC, not by Goodman or Brock University.
+All application fees are received by OUAC, not by the Goodman School of Business at Brock University.

 - Required Documents

 - Within three business days of your application payment being processed you will be contacted via email by Brock University.
 The email will include instructions to activate your my.brocku.ca account and to upload your required application documents.